gopi487krishna/flat-dir/README.md

 # flat-dir

-Flats the contents of directory into the root folder
+Flats the contents of directory into the root folder.
+Works in Linux, MacOS, Windows

 # Steps to build